Glandular fever is a common infectious condition most often seen in teenagers and young adults.

-- feeling generally unwell, joint pains
+- joint pains

-- tiredness, and loss of appetite.
+- loss of appetite.

 Treatment focuses on reducing symptoms and includes:

-- medicines for pain and fever eg paracetamol or ibuprofen
+- medicines for pain and fever, eg, paracetamol or ibuprofen

 - warm salt water gargles

-- plenty of rest and fluids
+- plenty of rest

 - gradually increasing activity levels as you are able to.